twotabsofacid/your-trash-is-you/README.md

 ### Todos

+* Look into Dithering images to save space
+* Publish images online
+* Properly slugify file names
+* Create the folder `.saved_trash` if it doesn't exit
 * Implement either machine learning to generate new screenshots, or use compositing or some other method to create new content.
 Then drop this content on a persons desktop.
 * Make compatible with linux and windows machines.